apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jodie Turner-Smith and Joshua Jackson to divorce**
+**E.U. makes historic show of support for Ukraine after U.S. budget deal snub**

-You can read more about it [here](https://www.cnn.com/2023/10/02/entertainment/jodie-turner-smith-joshua-jackson-divorce/index.html).
+You can read more about it [here](https://www.nbcnews.com/news/world/eu-show-support-ukraine-foreign-ministers-us-budget-deal-snub-rcna118330).

 ## Requirements
 - Python 3.8